Singular Learning Theory for Factor Analysis: Learning coefficients for factor analysis models

 \subsection{Diagonal covariance matrices}

-We begin by studying the instance when the given covariance matrix $\Sigma_0$ is diagonal, that is, lies in the zero factor model.
-In this case, the reduced fiber ideal is independent of $\Sigma_0$ and given by
+We begin by studying the instance when the given covariance matrix $\Sigma_0$ is diagonal and therefore lies in the zero factor model.
+In this case, the partial fiber ideal is independent of $\Sigma_0$ and given by

 see Section~\ref{subsection:fiber-ideals}.
 Specializing to the case $k=1$ gives

 which is a monomial ideal.

 \begin{lemma} Let $\Sigma_0\in \R^{p\times p}$ be a diagonal matrix with positive diagonal entries.
 Then